2002 North Carolina Senate election: District 31

 The new 31st district overlaps with parts of the former 20th district.
-Incumbent Republican Hamilton C. Horton, Jr., who has represented the 20th district since 1995, was re-elected here.
+Incumbent Republican Hamilton Horton Jr., who has represented the 20th district since 1995, was re-elected here.

 District 32

 the new 32nd district overlaps with parts of the former 20th district.
 Incumbent Democrat Linda Garrou, who has represented the 20th district since 1999, was re-elected here.

 District 33

 The new 33rd district includes the homes of incumbent Democrat Cal Cunningham, who has represented the 23rd district since 2001, and incumbent Republican Stan Bingham, who has represented the 38th district since 2001.
 Cunningham did not seek re-election and Bingham was re-elected here.